-I really want my students to do well and I want them to feel good about themselves.
+I wanted my students to do well and I wanted them to feel good about themselves.

-But I am being bullied by the principal of my school.
+But I was bullied by the principal of my school.

-He seems to have been collecting false evidence against me* (To protect myself, I have been advised to use the terms “seems to”).
+He seemed to have been collecting false evidence against me* (To protect myself, I have been advised to use the terms “seems to”).

 I have shown his allegations to be false.

-But he still seems to be trying his hardest to have me terminated.
+But he still seemed to be trying his hardest to have me terminated.

-He seems to pretend to offer support purely so he can allege in his official documents that 'support was given'.
+He seemed to pretend to offer support purely so he could allege in his official documents that 'support was given'.

-He has destroyed my self-confidence - and he criticizes me for lacking self-confidence!
+He has destroyed my self-confidence - and he criticized me for lacking self-confidence!

 There is a critical difference between giving honest, constructive feedback versus giving endless unjustified criticism that bears little relation to reality.

-It has become impossible for me to teach under these circumstances, but I tried and tried.
+It is impossible for anyone to teach under these circumstances, but I tried and tried.

 I am on sick leave.